16th October 2023

 Multiple Submissions are acceptable (within reason) - due to several recent experiences Simultaneous Submissions are no longer being accepted

 Reprints - Please, please, please leave a respectable amount of time between initial publication and offering them up to us.

 The original publishers will want to generate sales, rather than having them undermined by yet another instance of the fiction appearing elsewhere.

-Due to our Small Press/Semi-Pro nature, MIP is not our full-time, salary paying job.
-This means we are not scanning for emails 24/7-366 (to take into account Leap Years), so please hold off for around 60 days before clicking the send button on that Why aren’t you bastards talking to me about my submission!?! email.
+Due to our Indie Small Press/Semi-Pro nature, MIP is not our full-time, salary paying job.
+This means we are not scanning for emails 24/7-366 (to take into account Leap Years), so please hold off for around 60 to 90 days before clicking the send button on that Why aren’t you bastards talking to me about my submission!?! email.
 We don’t intend to run a slushpile, however, we will accept material with a provisional publication date that may slide right if unforeseen circumstances raise their nasty little pointed heads.
 Your understanding in regard to this happening is much appreciated.
-To make this more palatable, the intention is also to pay on acceptance, rather than on publication.
+To make this more palatable, we also to pay on acceptance, rather than on publication.